About us

 CWP International

-The CWP (International) was founded by women delegates at the 1989 Commonwealth Parliamentary Association (CPA) plenery conference so women at future conferences could discuss ways to increase female representation in parliament and work toward the main-streaming of gender consideration in all CPA activities and programs.
+The CWP (International) was founded by women delegates at the 1989 Commonwealth Parliamentary Association (CPA) plenary conference so women at future conferences could discuss ways to increase female representation in parliament and work toward the main-streaming of gender consideration in all CPA activities and programs.
 In 2004, the group was formally recognized in the CPA Constitution and its elected chairperson was added to the CPA Executive Committee.
 A steering committee of 10 members plans its activities.
-Ms. Laura Ross, Chair of CWP Canadian Region, is the Canadian representative on the Steering Committee.